-supervisors have also increasingly adopted stress testing in their evaluation of the health of the companies under their purview.
-Notable examples of large scale efforts at stress testing include tests on the US and European banking systems in 2009-2011 and of European insurance companies in 2011, which incorporated macroeconomic shocks and where the results were used to determine the extent of capital needed by the financial institutions.
+Many banks and other financial institutions use some sort of stress test to ascertain the likely impacts of some important variables-for example interest, exchange or mortality rates-on their profitability.
+Financial regulators and supervisors have also increasingly adopted stress testing in their evaluation of the health of the companies under their purview.
+Notable examples of large scale efforts at stress testing include tests on the United States and European banking systems in 2009-2011 and of European insurance companies in 2011, which incorporated macroeconomic shocks and where the results were used to determine the extent of capital needed by the financial institutions.

-This paper looks at the experience of Trinidad and Tobago in the stress testing of commercial banks, institutions that have generally been characterized as well capitalized, highly profitable and very conservative.
-It examines the five sets of stress tests that were conducted to date: two of these were done in the context of Financial Stability Assessment Program (FSAP) exercises by the International Monetary Fund in 2005 and 2010, and three were conducted by the Central Bank of Trinidad and Tobago in 2010-2011.
+This paper looks at the experience of Trinidad and Tobago in stress testing of commercial banks; institutions that have generally been characterized as well capitalized, highly profitable and very conservative.2 It examines the five sets of stress tests that were conducted to date.
+Two of these were done in the context of Financial Stability Assessment Program (FSAP) exercises by the International Monetary Fund in 2005 and 2010, and three were conducted by the Central Bank of Trinidad and Tobago in 2010-2011.

-The paper is organized as follows.
-Following this Introduction, Section 2 gives a background on the banks and the main difficulties they have experienced over the last fifty years or so.
+The paper is organized as follows: Section 2 gives background on the banks and the main difficulties they experienced over the last fifty years or so.
 Section 3 reviews the basic objectives, approaches and results of the five stress tests that were run on the commercial banks.
 Section 4 compares these exercises, and explores whether there is enough evidence to judge whether system vulnerabilities have changed over time.
 Section 5 assesses whether the tests have contributed to an understanding of the banking system's vulnerabilities, influencing bank behaviour, enhancing regulation and supervision, and improving transparency.
 Section 6 concludes.